The Cry of Nature; or, An Appeal to Mercy and to Justice, on Behalf of the Persecuted Animals: Background

 John Oswald (c.
-1760–1793) was a Scottish poet, soldier, political journalist, and revolutionary active in both Britain and France.
-After serving in the British Army in India, he adopted vegetarianism and developed critiques of colonialism and social hierarchy.
-He later became involved in radical political journalism in London and moved to Paris in the early 1790s, where he joined the Jacobin Club, participated in the Cercle Social.
-Oswald proposed a universal democratic republic grounded in direct participation and equality, and he helped organise a regiment of volunteer pikemen during the French Revolution.
-He was killed in 1793 during military action in the Vendée.
+1760–1793) was a Scottish poet, soldier, political journalist, and revolutionary active in Britain and France.
+He served in the British Army in India, where he encountered Hindu vegetarian practices, and later adopted vegetarianism.
+After returning to Britain, he worked in radical political journalism before moving to Paris in the early 1790s.
+There he joined the Jacobin Club and the Cercle social, advocated a democratic republic based on direct participation, and organised a regiment of volunteer pikemen.
+He was killed in 1793 during fighting in the War in the Vendée.

-Oswald's exposure to Hindu vegetarianism while serving in India significantly shaped his moral perspective and informed the arguments he would later present in The Cry of Nature.
+Oswald's experience in India informed his discussion of Hindu vegetarianism in The Cry of Nature.